ckdenouden/AVO-NG/README.md

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

 ### :bookmark: In-Game MCM options
-`AVO has no MCM options required, however you can load the SmoothCam preset if you wish.`

-- This serves as a placeholder in case you want to use the Readme as some sort of template.
+AVO-NG has all it's MCM options pre-configured via MCM recorder.
+If you wish to change any settings, you can do so.

 ### :horse_racing: Starting the Game

-- Placeholder for your Readme.
-By default, AVO uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).
+By default, AVO-NG uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) to bypass the starting sequence of the game and spawn you into the Helgen tunnel.
+The equipment chest has been custom configured for the list to provide a range of starting equipment.

 ## :chart_with_upwards_trend: Updating the modlist